pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 but lists and struct-like types with fields are always passed by reference.

+Instead, copy semantics
-Instead, we allow variables to be aliases to the same underlying value as long as they're unchanged or unique.
+allows variables to be aliases to the same underlying value as long as the variables are unchanged or unique.

 #### Unchanging